 “So many,” the Hialeah native says.
 “The first one I went to with my cousins, Manny, Danny and Eli.
 We parked so far away and walked for so long to get there.
 But when we finally got there, it’s like, it didn’t matter who you were, you automatically fit in.
 It didn’t matter what you were wearing, you were fine.”

 Lopez has proven herself to be one of Miami’s most authentic voices since she snagged a job at Power 96 in 2001.
 She landed her spot on air after calling in to defend Hialeah when a pair of DJs started trash talking her home town.
-“They loved my Hialeah accent, which I didn’t know I had at the time,” says Lopez, who you can catch on Power 96’s Morning Show with JP.
+“They loved my Hialeah accent, which I didn’t know I had at the time,” says Lopez, who you can catch on Power 96’s Morning Show.